-Ovarian cancer is the 10th most common cancer in women with 324,000 new cases diagnosed globally each year and 930,000 women living with this cancer.
+Ovarian cancer is the 8th most common cancer in women with 324,000 new cases diagnosed globally each year and 930,000 women living with this cancer.

 Even in developed nations, such as the United States, ovarian cancer is often diagnosed at a late stage when the cancer has metastasised.
-For the 55% patients presenting with late-stage disease the average five-year survival rate is just 31%.
+For the 55% of patients presenting with late-stage disease the average five-year survival rate is just 31%.

 Key statistics